davejacobs/mint/README.md

 This configuration affects all users and will be put somewhere appropriate:

 - In Linux and on other FHS-compliant systems, this will be in /usr/share/mint
-- On Mac OS X, this is going to land somewhere unknown, possibly inside of  /Library/Application Support/Mint or /usr/share/mint
+- On Mac OS X, this is going to land somewhere unknown, possibly inside of  /Library/Application Support/Mint or /usr/share/mint -- I haven't decided
 - On Windows, this will end up *(somewhere dumber than before)*

 These options give you the power to unify a directory or user or all users under a certain default layout and style.
 These options are all overridden via commandline options and only provide defaults so that you can save typing common commands.
 Mint selects the most specific option possible, starting with the commandline, then checking local the config file, and finally moving to the user-wide and global config files.